 Melanie held a strategy meeting the first day where Executive Branch staff reviewed the agenda and divided up breakout sessions and committee assignments to make sure everything was covered.

-All commissioners and staff, including Commissioners Shelly Diaz, Tiger Brown Bull, Bradley Harrington and Rebecca St. Germaine, and Government Affairs staff Jamie Edwards and Shena Matrious, were required to attend the regional caucus at 7:15 each morning, all General Assemblies and two breakout sessions every day, as well as committee meetings in the evening, some of which lasted until 6:30.
+All commissioners and staff, including Commissioners Shelly Diaz, Bradley Harrington and Rebecca St. Germaine, and Government Affairs staff Jamie Edwards and Shena Matrious, were required to attend the regional caucus at 7:15 each morning, all General Assemblies and two breakout sessions every day, as well as committee meetings in the evening, some of which lasted until 6:30.

 Monday afternoon was the First General Assembly, where the new Principal Deputy Assistant Secretary of Indian Affairs, John Tahsuda (Kiowa), introduced himself to Indian Country.
 District I Rep. Sandi Blake and Chief Executive Melanie Benjamin were among a small group of tribal leaders who had already met with Tahsuda in Washington D.C.